thinkful-ei17/node-capstone-abraham-linda/README.md

 17. [ ] Add View for Creation screen (Client)
 18. [ ] Add View for Edit screen  (Client)
 19. [ ] Add "Action" button functions for "Borrowing", etc (Client)
+20. [ ] Fix - next is used with middleware therefore not needed; updated to have error msgs.